In The Kitchen: Asparagus and Citrus Salad

-In the Northwest, the peak growing season for asparagus is May and June, making right now the perfect time of year to enjoy this deliciously healthy vegetable.
+In the Northwest, the peak growing season for asparagus is May and June, making it the perfect time of year to enjoy this deliciously healthy vegetable.
 You know what they say – the brighter the color, the healthier the vegetable (or fruit).
 The bright colors of the oranges, lemons and asparagus in this salad recipe signify their healthfulness.

 This salad is high in vitamins C and K, folic acid, fiber and antioxidants, making it a great healthy option for lunch (add your choice of protein) or as a dinner side.